RazorOp/razorops-web/_posts/2024-10-22-how-to-evaluate-cloud-migration-partner.md

 ---
-title: 2024-10-22-How to evaluate cloud migration partner
+title: How to evaluate cloud migration partner
 description: When selecting a cloud migration partner, it’s essential to evaluate their capabilities, experience, and alignment with your business needs.